5T33Z0/OCLP4Hackintosh/Enable_Features/USB_Tahoe.md

 - Next, press the upper button to install patches and wait until patching is completed:<br>![oclp_mod02](https://github.com/user-attachments/assets/25e5fc28-05de-4cdd-ac3d-d5a28d06d1db)
 - If required, it will automatically download KDK or Metalibs
 - Restart macOS when prompted to

-- Once macOS is up and running again, you can use Chris1111's [Wireless-USB-OC-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) for installing drivers for Realtek 802.11n and 802.11ac Wi-Fi dongles.
+Once macOS is up and running again, Bluetooth should work as expected again.
+If you are using a USB Wi-Fi dongle, with a Realtek chipset, you can use Chris1111's [Wireless-USB-OC-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) for installing drivers for 802.11n and 802.11ac Wi-Fi dongles.

 ## Credits
 - **JustFun** from hackintosh-forum.de for the [manual info-plist fix](https://www.hackintosh-forum.de/forum/thread/60350-wwdc-2025-macos-26-hackintosh/?postID=802582#post802582)